compound-finance/quark/README.md

 ## Overview

 Quark is an Ethereum smart contract wallet system, designed to run custom code — termed Quark Operations — with each transaction.
-This functionality is achieved through Quark wallet's capability to execute code from a separate contract via a `callcode` operation.
-The system leverages Code Jar, using `CREATE2` to deploy bytecode for efficient code reuse.
-Additionally, the Quark State Manager contract plays a pivotal role in managing nonces and ensuring isolated storage per operation, thus preventing storage conflicts.
-The system also includes a wallet factory for deterministic wallet creation and a suite of Core Scripts — audited, versatile contracts that form the foundation for complex Quark Operations such as multicalls and flashloans.
+This functionality is achieved through Quark wallet's capability to execute code from a separate contract via a `callcode` or `delegatecall` operation.
+The system leverages _Code Jar_, using `CREATE2` to deploy EVM bytecode for efficient code re-use.
+Additionally, the _Quark State Manager_ contract plays a pivotal role in managing nonces and ensuring isolated storage per operation, thus preventing storage conflicts.
+The system also includes a wallet factory for deterministic wallet creation and a suite of Core Scripts — audited, versatile contracts that form the foundation for complex Quark Operations such as multicalls and flash-loans.

 ## Contracts

 ### Code Jar

-Code Jar maps callable contract code to addresses which can then be delegate-called to.
-Specifically, Code Jar uses `CREATE2` to find or create a contract address whose code matches some given input code (EVM opcodes encoded as data).
-The calling contract (e.g. a wallet) may call Code Jar's saveCode function and then run delegatecall on the resulting address, which effectively executes arbitrary code.
+_Code Jar_ maps callable contract code to addresses which can then be delegate-called to.
+Specifically, _Code Jar_ uses `CREATE2` to find or create a contract address whose code matches some given input code (EVM opcodes encoded as data).
+The calling contract (e.g. a wallet) may call _Code Jar_'s `saveCode` function and then run `delegatecall` on the resulting address, which effectively executes arbitrary code.

 ### Quark Wallet

-Quark Wallet is a scriptable wallet located at a counterfactual address derived from an owner EOA.
-The same EOA will have the same Quark Wallet address across all chains if deployed from the same Quark Wallet Factory.
+_Quark Wallet_ is a scriptable wallet located at a counterfactual address derived from an owner EOA.
+The same EOA will have the same Quark Wallet address across all chains if deployed from the same _Quark Wallet Factory_.

-Quark Wallet executes QuarkOperations containing a transaction script (or address pointing to a transaction script) and calldata representing an encoded function call into that script.
+_Quark Wallet_ executes _Quark Operations_ containing a transaction script (or address pointing to a transaction script) and `calldata` representing an encoded function call into that script.

-QuarkOperations are either directly executed or authorized by signature, and can include replayable transactions and support callbacks for complex operations like flashloans.
+_Quark Operations_ are either directly executed or authorized by signature, and can include replayable transactions and support callbacks for complex operations like flash-loans.
 See the [Quark Wallet Features](#quark-wallet-features) section for more details.

 ### Quark State Manager

-Quark State Manager is a contract that manages nonces and ensures isolated storage for each Quark wallet and operation, preventing storage clashes between different wallets and operations.
+_Quark State Manager_ is a contract that manages nonces and ensures isolated storage for each Quark wallet and operation, preventing storage clashes between different wallets and operations.

 ### Wallet Factory

-The Wallet Factory is the central contract for deploying new Quark Wallets at predetermined addresses.
-It also initializes and deploys other system components, such as Code Jar and Quark State Manager.
+The _Quark Wallet Factory_ is the central contract for deploying new _Quark Wallets_ at pre-determined addresses.
+It is generally deployed with peer contracts via _Code Jar_ deployments.

 ### Quark Script

-Quark Script is an extensible contract that exposes helper functions for other Quark scripts to inherit from.
-The helper functions include those for enabling callbacks, allowing replay of QuarkOperations, and reading from and writing to a key in the QuarkStateManager.
+_Quark Script_ is an extensible contract that exposes helper functions for other Quark scripts to inherit from.
+The helper functions include those for enabling callbacks, allowing replay of _Quark Operations_, and reading from and writing to a key in the _Quark State Manager_.

 ### Core Scripts

-Core scripts are a set of important scripts that should be deployed via CodeJar to cover essential operations that will likely be used by a large number of QuarkOperations.
-Examples of Core Scripts include multicall, ethcall, and flashloans with callbacks.
+Core scripts are a set of important scripts that should be deployed via _Code Jar_ to cover essential operations that will likely be used by a large number of _Quark Operations_.
+Examples of _Core Scripts_ include _Multicall_, _Ethcall_, _Paycall_ and flashloans with callbacks.

 ## System Diagrams